gooddata/gooddata-ui/docs/execute_component.md

     retry() {
         // eslint-disable-next-line no-console
         console.log('retry');
-        // We need to track executionNumber so that we can remount Execute component
+        // We need to track executionNumber so that we can remount the Execute component
-        // In order to showcase error states, here we also decide if the next execution will fail or not this.setState({
+        // To showcase error states, here we also decide if the next execution will fail or not this.setState({
             executionNumber: this.state.executionNumber + 1,
             willFail: this.state.executionNumber % 2